sjcockell/fuzzierlogic.blog/files/wp-content/plugins/google-sitemap-generator/readme.txt

 = My question isn't even answered there =

-Please post your question at the [WordPress support forum](http://wordpress.org/tags/sitemap) and tag your post with &quot;sitemap&quot;.
+Please see the different [support options](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/plugin-support/) to get more information.

 = What's new in the latest version? =

-The changelog is maintened on [here](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/ "Google (XML) Sitemap Generator Plugin Changelog")
+The changelog is maintained on [here](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/ "Google (XML) Sitemap Generator Plugin Changelog")

+== Changelog ==

+Until it appears here, the changelog is maintained on [the plugin website](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/ "Google (XML) Sitemap Generator Plugin Changelog")

 == Screenshots ==